-One of the greatest of the German composers, Wagner is best known for his Ring Cycle, or Der Ring des Nibelungen (The Ring of the Nibelung) in full.
+One of the greatest of the German composers, Wilhelm Richard Wagner is best known for his Ring Cycle, or Der Ring des Nibelungen (The Ring of the Nibelung) in full.
 His earlier Tristan and Isolde is seen by some as marking the start of modern music (by which, of course, they do not mean pop music).

 Wagner was 69 when he died, and he left behind a towering legacy.
 He influenced almost all later composers, although in some cases (such as Debussy and Tchaikovsky) this influence was seen in their efforts to avoid his shadow.
 A friend of Friedrich Nietzsche, the philosopher’s first major work was a glorification of Wagner’s compositions (although the prickly Nietzsche later found fault with his one time idol).
 Finally, Wagner’s popularity also popularised his views – which included large elements of racism and anti-semitism – views which would continue to dominate German culture until at least 1945, when his greatest German fan committed suicide.

 Originally recorded for “Sgt Pepper’s Lonely Hearts Club Band”, it was instead decided to release “Strawberry Fields Forever” as a double-A side with “Penny Lane”.
 It is widely regarded as one of the best songs the Beatles ever made, and one of the greatest exemplars of psychedelic rock.

 The song was a top ten hit in the UK and the USA, and reached #1 in Norway and Austria, and was finally included on the “Magical Mystery Tour” album release.
 It remains one of the most popular Beatles songs, frequently covered by other artists.
 After John Lennon’s murder, a memorial was created for him in Central Park, New York City, and named after the song.